 CYC has worked in the Richmond District for over three decades providing opportunities for young people to excel in their lives.
 Our love and support for the neighborhood and its residents have inspired us to take a big new step—and we’d like you to join us.

 The Richmond today

 The Richmond is often seen as a stable, middle-income community.
 However, a substantial and growing number of Richmond youth and their families struggle daily with basic needs.
-Asian Pacific Islanders (API) comprise 40% of the Richmond community, and 42% of them are considered low income or in poverty.
+Asian American and Pacific Islanders (AAPI) comprise 40% of the Richmond community, and 42% of them are considered low-income or in poverty.
 Low-income members of the Richmond community face challenges to find affordable housing, make a livable wage, and obtain proper health care.